 One of the most frequently observed symptoms indicating air suspension issues in the Lexus GX 460 is the phenomenon of the Rear Axle hitting the Bump Stops.

-When the rear axle hits the bump stops, it suggests a malfunction in the air suspension system, particularly with regard to its ability to maintain proper ride height and absorb shocks.
+When the rear axle hits the bump stops, it suggests a malfunction in the air suspension system, particularly about its ability to maintain proper ride height and absorb shocks.
 This issue often arises due to worn-out or faulty air springs, also known as airbags, which support and cushion this luxury SUV.

 Other potential causes may include leakages in the airlines or valves, inadequate air pressure within the system, or problems with sensors that regulate suspension performance.